sdnfv/openNetVM/onvm/README.md

 	-syslog	set the syslog facility.

-	-socket_mem	set the memory to allocate on specific sockets.
+	--socket_mem	set the memory to allocate on specific sockets.

-	-huge-dir	directory where the hugetlbfs is mounted.
+	--huge-dir	directory where the hugetlbfs is mounted.

-	–proc-type	set the type of the current process.
+	-–proc-type	set the type of the current process.

 	--	secondary commands

 		-p	a hexadecimal bit mask of the ports to use.

+		-r	an integer specifying the number of services.

+		-d	an integer specifying the default service id.

+		-s	a string (stdout/stderr/web) specifying where to output statistics.
 ```

 NF Library